programminghistorian/jekyll/en/lessons/intro-to-linked-data.md

 abstract: |
   Introduces core concepts of Linked Open Data, including URIs, ontologies, RDF formats, and a gentle intro to the graph query language SPARQL.
 redirect_from: /lessons/intro-to-linked-data
+avatar_alt: An old man with a woman on each arm
 ---

 {% include toc.html %}